Obesity and the Calorie counter:

 That is a pretty standard mathematical formula that you have no doubt seen somewhere before.

 But where is the conversion of a calorie to some unit of health?
-I simply do not see anywhere in that equation where it states that there is some set number
+I simply do not see anywhere in that equation where it states that there is some set number of calories that can be converted into a lower triglyceride level or reduced risk of heart disease.

 You already know that losing weight in and of itself can be a great head start towards better health, but it is absolutely no guarantee of better health – only better odds.
 But what if those 2,000 daily calories consumed come in the form of unhealthy foods?
 I would be willing to bet that 2,000 calories a day in pure ice cream and soda for the same woman would lead to a wide range of health issues.